torchnyu/blog/_posts/2020-05-28-startup-internship.md

 applications; you're unable to build a side project for whatever reason; you've read all you can read on programming, then at the very least, you deserve to be compensated at this startup.
 If they can't pay you in cash, fine.
-You should get equity^[1].
+You should get equity[^1].
 And don't let them call you an intern.
 If they can't afford to pay you, they can't afford to call you an intern.

-[1]: Although that's probably a terrible idea since the equity will most likely be worth zero.
+[^1]: Although that's a terrible idea since the equity will probably
+    be worth zero.
 That being said, it demonstrates a certain amount of respect.

+And to those of you who ~~exploit~~ hire "interns" to boost your startup, please stop.
+You're not getting good work.
+You're not helping your startup.
+You're just exploiting people who are desperate for experience.